quinlan-lab/recombinator/README.md

 6	24851786	24852750	fam1	ss443dad	5720	3328	1-0
 ```

 That's for unphased data.
-For phased data, it will also show the kid in
+For phased data, it will also list the kid in
 which the crossover is detected (not possible in unphased).

 There will be files: